-In December 2023, we entered into a Strategic Collaboration Agreement with MDACC, a comprehensive cancer research, treatment, and prevention center.
-The collaboration will expand our evaluation of REZLIDHIA (olutasidenib) in AML and other hematologic cancers.
+We have a Strategic Collaboration Agreement with MDACC, a comprehensive cancer research, treatment, and prevention center, entered in December 2023.
+The collaboration will expand our evaluation of olutasidenib in AML and other hematologic cancers.
 Under the collaboration, we will provide MDACC the study materials and \$15.0 million in time-based milestone payments as compensation for services to be provided for the studies, over the five-year collaboration term, unless terminated earlier as provided for in the agreement.
-Through June 30, 2024, we provided \$2.0 million funding to MDACC.
+Through March 31, 2025, we provided \$5.3 million funding to MDACC.

-In January 2024, we announced our collaboration with CONNECT, an international collaborative network of pediatric cancer centers, to conduct a Phase 2 clinical trial to evaluate REZLIDHIA in glioma.
+In January 2024, we announced our collaboration with CONNECT, an international collaborative network of pediatric cancer centers, to conduct a Phase 2 clinical trial to evaluate olutasidenib in glioma.
 Under the collaboration, we will provide funding up to \$3.0 million and study material over the four-year collaboration.

-We account for the funding we provide under the above research collaboration agreements as prepaid research and development in the balance sheet to the extent the payment is made in advance of services being rendered, and recognize such amount as research and development expense within the statements of operations as the collaborative partners render the services under the respective agreement.
+We account for the funding we provide under the above research collaboration agreements as prepaid research and development in the condensed balance sheet to the extent the payment is made in advance of services being rendered, and recognize such amount as research and development expense within the statements of operations as the collaborative partners render the services under the respective agreement.